Corporate social responsibility

 When focusing on corporate environmental responsibility, most firms use the term "sustainability" to explore the effort the company makes to reduce environmental harm such as by reducing waste and emissions, or by making a contribution through climate action and climate activism.
 Other companies focus more on their social impact, activism, or corporate citizenship.
 It is, therefore, important to know that CSR reports can take any of these names.

 Businesses engage in CSR for strategic, ethical, or instrumental reasons.
-From a strategic perspective, CSR can contribute to firm performance, particularly when CSR is embedded straticially in the company, aligned with its brand, and occurs when the company utilises its market position to create impact Doing so, could lead to higher levels of financial and employee performance.
+From a strategic perspective, CSR can contribute to firm performance, particularly when CSR is embedded strategically in the company, aligned with its brand, and occurs when the company utilizes its market position to create impact.
+Doing so, could lead to higher levels of financial and employee performance.
 These benefits accrue by increasing positive public relations and high ethical standards to reduce business and legal risk by taking responsibility for corporate actions.
 CSR strategies encourage the company to make a positive impact on the environment and stakeholders including consumers, employees, investors, communities, and others.
 From an ethical perspective, some businesses will adopt CSR policies and practices because of the ethical beliefs of senior management: for example, the CEO of outdoor-apparel company Patagonia, Inc. argues that harming the environment is ethically objectionable.

 Proponents argue that corporations increase long-term profits by operating with a CSR perspective, while critics argue that CSR distracts from businesses' economic role.
 A 2000 study compared existing econometric studies of the relationship between social and financial performance, concluding that the contradictory results of previous studies reporting positive, negative, and neutral financial impact were due to flawed empirical analysis and claimed when the study is properly specified, CSR has a neutral impact on financial outcomes.
 Critics have questioned the "lofty" and sometimes "unrealistic expectations" of CSR, or observed that CSR is merely window-dressing, or an attempt to pre-empt the role of governments as a watchdog over powerful multinational corporations.
 In line with this critical perspective, political and sociological institutionalists became interested in CSR in the context of theories of globalization, neoliberalism, and late capitalism.